-Google “cardiologist Singapore” or “heart specialist Singapore”.
-You may be surprised by the lack of information available on this speciality field of practice.
+You may be surprised by the lack of information available on the speciality field of practice called cardiology.
 This may be because Singaporeans often take action only after cardiovascular disease strikes.
 However, this sit-and-wait approach to heart health is not good enough - I've seen too many young men and women pass on in their prime due to heart disease.

 - When you need to see a heart specialist

-- The differences types of heart doctors in Singapore
+- The different types of heart doctors in Singapore

-- How to find the best heart specialist in Singapore that caters to all your heart health needs
+- How to find the best heart specialist in Singapore who caters to all your heart health needs

-- The cost of seeing a cardiologist in Singapore, and whether it’s insurance or Medisave claimable
+- The cost of seeing a cardiologist in Singapore, and whether treatment is insurance or Medisave claimable.

 Training to be a heart specialist in Singapore

-In Singapore, training to be a heart specialist requires an additional 6 years after completing medical school - this comprises:
+In Singapore, training to be a heart specialist requires an additional six years after completing medical school - this comprises:

-- 3 years of advanced specialist training in cardiology
+- Three years of advanced specialist training in cardiology

 Almost every cardiologist in Singapore will have spent a significant amount of time at the National Heart Centre and various other teaching hospitals (eg. SGH, NUH, and CGH) as part of their training.